julenl/BOMSI/Ubuntu-Ocata/README.md

 Watch a short video of me talking about this release of BOMSI at the OpenStack Summit in Barcelona (26.10.2016) [![Video about BOMSI at the Summit in Barcelona](https://i.ytimg.com/vi/NC9owNXhQO0/hqdefault.jpg?custom=true&w=196&h=110&stc=true&jpg444=true&jpgq=90&sp=68&sigh=G5R0Q2bEC_8iEejWSQtsIF9p3bc)](https://www.youtube.com/watch?v=NC9owNXhQO0)

-## Install your computer manually
-BOMSI checks if the local environment (your computer) is ready to build the ISO and the virtual machine(s).
-The file `l_opsys` guesses the operating system and tryes to set up everything properly, but if you rather do it by hand, here are the instructions:

-- You need sudo.
-Debian does not set it up by default.

-- Install the dependencies for building the ISO:

-    curl gettext rsync fuseiso xorriso

-  Installing fuseiso in Debian requires downloading the package and installing manually (check the `l_opsys` file).
-The package `xorriso` for CentOS is on the _rpmforge_ repository.

-- Install dependencies for KVM:

-    qemu-kvm libvirt-bin bridge-utils acpid virtinst qemu-system virt-manager

-  To make sure you can create VMs as a user, ensure that your user has write access to `/var/lib/libvirt/images` directory (the script sets `777` permissions to make things easier).

-  Make sure the user is member of the KVM groups (i.e. libvirt, kvm  and libvirt-qemu in Debian).
-You might need to log out and log in again (or restart) to make it work.

 ## How to build your OpenStack virtual environmnent:
 1. Make sure you have git installed:

 `sudo apt-get -y install git`

 or in RHEL based distros